Name: Reference Sites

 Basque Country’s candidacy

 Regions, organisations and their Good Practices were evaluated and classified according to the results of a self-assessment and a peer-review exercise.
-Euskadi is one of eight Reference Sites to have achieved the four stars, the highest rating.
-The award was delivered in Brussels at the beginning of December 2016, during an official ceremony under the umbrella of the “European Summit on Innovation for Active and Healthy Ageing”.
+Euskadi is one of six Reference Sites to have achieved the four stars, the highest rating and the “Seal of Excellence” as a Reference Site. the European Commission has recognized the Basque Country for its outstanding work fostering regional innovation and active and healthy ageing, enhancing the quality of life or ageing population, improving the provision of healthcare and social care services, and fostering economic growth and a competitiveness increase in the region.
+The award was delivered in Aarhus (Denmarc) in September 2019, during the ceremony under the umbrella of the “European Summit on Innovation for Active and Healthy Ageing”.

 The Basque Country has set out a framework for the transfer of innovation knowledge between sectors.
 Work is in progress to address sustainability and foster innovation in healthcare, promote technological areas related to health with higher capacity for development, and opportunities for economic growth and employment with the creation of new markets.
 The document submitted includes the Basque Government strategic vision towards the challenge of ageing, chronicity and dependency (Healthcare Plan 2013-2020, the Basque Ageing strategy 2015-2020, the Health Department strategic lines; Digital Agenda and others) which has provided dedicated backup, distributed leadership as well as created capabilities in organisations to transform the healthcare and social care system in the Basque Country.
 Moreover, it reflects European commitment through participation in multiple European projects and networks of collaboration in different sectors.